PatrickEMcLean/DungeonMerchantStory/README.markdown

 ## Why the hell aren't you using Word, or Scrivner?

 This whole thing is an experiment with using github for ebook development.
-I call it gittenburg.
 There are few reasons I'm writing this way.

 1. Markdown is awesome.
 2. Tracking the evolution in github allows me to share the process as well as the final product.